wtsi-hgi/yascp/cluster_integrate_tutorial.md

 ## Performing only Integration, Clustering and Cluster Assesments
-You may want to only perform Integration with BBKNN or Harmony or Seurat, Clustering and cluster assesments.
-Or you may want to integrate based on a different variable and/or produce different resolution clusters.
+You may wish to focus solely on integration using BBKNN, Harmony, or Seurat, as well as on clustering and cluster assessments.
+Alternatively, you might prefer to integrate based on a different variable and/or produce clusters at varying resolutions.

-This is possible with Yascp by providing these params settings (there are many params here, you dont need all of them, just change what you need):
+With Yascp, this level of customization is achievable by adjusting the necessary parameters in the settings.
+There are numerous parameters available; however, you do not need to modify all of them—simply change those that are relevant to your specific requirements:

 ```console
 params{